idryanov/2schematic/README.md

 2Schematic
 ===================================
-The closest you can come to destroying your office with a pickaxe (without legal repercussions).
+The closest you can get to destroying your office with a pickaxe (without legal repercussions).

 #![Minecraft room](https://raw.github.com/idryanov/2schematic/master/sample/images/mcedit.png "Minecraft room")